Mastering Brand Strategy: Brand Loyalty in Japan, Myth or Reality? [Updated for 2025]

 Importance of Quality, Trust, and Reputation

 High-quality products and services are paramount for Japanese consumers.
-Trust and brand reputation significantly influence purchasing decisions.
+Trust and brand reputation have a significant influence on purchasing decisions.

 Examples of Brand Loyalty in Japan